 Adopted by the Board of Direction on July 12, 2013

 The American Society of Civil Engineers (ASCE) supports the creation and operation of a National Infrastructure Bank.
-Such a Bank would leverage public funds with private dollars to invest in infrastructure - transportation, environment, energy, and telecommunications projects of significance - that could play a significant role in improving the nation’s infrastructure.
+Such a bank would leverage public funds and private dollars to invest in infrastructure - transportation, water resources, environment, energy, telecommunications, and public facilities projects.

 The National Infrastructure Bank:

 Decades of underfunding and inattention have jeopardized the ability of our nation's infrastructure to support our economy and facilitate our way of life.
-In its 2009 Report Card for America's Infrastructure, ASCE assigned a cumulative grade of D to the nation's infrastructure and noted a five-year investment need of $2.2 trillion from all levels of government and the private sector.
-Between 2005 and 2009 there has been little change in the condition of the nation's roads, bridges, drinking water systems and other public works, and the cost of improvement has increased by more than half a trillion dollars.
+In its 2013 Report Card for America's Infrastructure, ASCE assigned a cumulative grade of D+ to the nation's infrastructure and noted an investment need of $3.6 trillion by 2020 from all levels of government and the private sector.
+Between 2009 and 2013 there has been little change in the condition of the nation's roads, bridges, drinking water systems and other public works, and the cost of improvement has increased by more than a trillion dollars.